horis233/Online-Judge-Website/WORKPLAN.md

 - save sessionId into socket.id (user)

-- if sessionId is the first one which means not in collaboration, creates a new collaboration oject with participants
+- if sessionId is the first one which means not in collaboration, creates a new collaboration object with participants

 - If the sessionId is in collaboration, add sockt.id into participants